hardrock100/hardrock100.github.io/docs/runners_manual_2021/crewing_pacing/crew_driving_directions.md

 1. Take US 550 over Red Mountain Pass to Ouray.
 2. Go to the north end of the main business district, and turn left (West) on 9th Ave.
-3. Follow it 2 Blocks, and it will curve to the right (North).
+3. Follow it 2 blocks, after which it will curve to the right (North).
 4. Continue straight, and park in the gravel lot designated for RV parking to your right.

 The aid station will be on the west side of the park between the gazebo and restrooms.